 There is insufficient evidence to support the use of either systemic or local thrombolysis in patients with CVST.
-If patients deteriorate despite adequate AC and other causes of deterioration have been ruled out, thrombolysis may be a therapeutic option in selected cases, possibly in those without ICH.
-The optimal substance (urokinase or rtPA), dosage, route (systemic or local), or method of administration (repeated bolus or bolus plus infusion) are not known.
+If patients deteriorate despite adequate AC and other causes of deterioration have been ruled out, thrombolysis may be a therapeutic option in selected cases, possibly in those without ICH or impending herniation from large haemorrhagic infarcts (good practice point).
+The optimal substance, dosage, route (systemic or local) or method of administration repeated bolus or bolus plus infusion) are not known.